Strategic Management Lessons that we all can learn from Rajiv Bajaj (part 01)

 products are built only in the factory, but brands are built in the minds of people.

-As a brand strategy, Bajaj Auto acquired the metal of India's first aircraft carrier INS Vikrant and used it in the production of Bajaj V.
+As a brand strategy, Bajaj Auto acquired the metal of India's first aircraft carrier INS Vikrant and used it in the production of Bajaj V. This is a perfect example of Nostalgia marketing.

 Source: Financial Express